abinit/abiconfig/README.md

 to find the configuration files containing the keywords: `intel` and `mkl`.

-Once you have found a configuration file for your machine in the abiconf database, use:
+Once you have found a configuration file for your machine in the abiconfig database, use:

     abiconfig.py workon zenobe.ac